9 Super Tips To Save Money Fast As A Minimalist

 Few things come close to the satisfaction of repairing or building something for yourself.
 You also save money and, even more importantly, learn something.

-Don’t bite off more than you can chew,, but you can do automobile and home maintenance repairs yourself.
+Don’t bite off more than you can chew, but you are capable of doing automobile and home maintenance repairs yourself.
 You can go online and find a video that will show you how to do almost anything.
 Start small, use your best judgment, learn, and save money regularly.

 Please don’t develop a hobby in the process.
 That could become expensive and defeat the whole purpose.